szymach/c-pchart/README.md

 in your project directory, where the composer.json file is.

-After that, all classes are available under `CpChart\Classes` namespace or `CpChart\Services` for the factory.
+After that, all classes are available under `CpChart\Chart` namespace or `CpChart\Factory` for the factory.

 If you want the **stable version**, replace `~2.0@dev` with `1.*`